Adrian and Lorna Nemcek Laboratory

 Grainger Foundation Laboratories

-The Grainger Foundation Laboratories house the Department of Electrical and Computer Engineering power engineering courses.
+The Grainger Foundation Laboratories house the ECE department's power engineering courses.
 This hands-on facility contains customizable, state-of-the-art teaching equipment provided by generous support from the Grainger Foundation.
 Sample research projects include hybrid technology applied to public transit, formula one racing, and military vehicles.
 Other major topics include energy scavenging, power electronics applications, large-scale power systems, and alternative energy resources.

 James C. Klouda Family Laboratory